installation/supervisor/README.md

 By default, the installer logs into ````$TMP/install.log```` and ````$TMP/error.log````.
 Check these for further info about the installation process.

+## Dependencies
+* Package manager (apt or yum)
+* HTTP Client (curl, wget or fetch)
+* TAR executable
+* Python
+* Bash Dialog

+Dependencies will be installed during the progress, but installing them on your own is advised.

 ## Installation

 There are two ways to install Supervisor: online and offline